Applying for leave to work away

 This residency requirement is particularly relevant for students on a one-year MPhil, as it restricts how much time they can spend away from Cambridge.
 It is expected that any fieldwork or research activity outside Cambridge will normally be scheduled at a time and of a duration to allow compliance with the residency requirement.
 Under limited circumstances, MPhil students may be granted an exemption from the residence requirement for up to one full-time term.
 Applications may be considered from:

-• students on certain taught MPhil programmes which require a mandatory period working under supervision outside of Cambridge, such as a placement or internship, of a duration or timing that means residency cannot be kept;
+- students on certain taught MPhil programmes which require a mandatory period working under supervision outside of Cambridge, such as a placement or internship, of a duration or timing that means residency cannot be kept;

-• MPhil students who need to conduct essential, but non-mandatory, fieldwork or research activity that cannot take place in Cambridge and:
+- MPhil students who need to conduct essential, but non-mandatory, fieldwork or research activity that cannot take place in Cambridge and:

-• is of a duration that the residency requirement cannot be kept irrespective of the departure date; or
+- is of a duration that the residency requirement cannot be kept irrespective of the departure date; or

-• the nature of the activity constrains the timing of the work away (for example, field study of a natural event that only occurs for a short time window each year).
+- the nature of the activity constrains the timing of the work away (for example, field study of a natural event that only occurs for a short time window each year).

 Students should apply to work away in the normal way.
 Applications are considered on an individual basis.
 Exemption from the residency requirement does not alter fee liability.

-Students on taught courses should remain in Cambridge for the duration of their course.
+Students on full-time Masters courses should remain in Cambridge for the duration of their course.
 However, if students have met the residence requirement and want to complete their course elsewhere and are able to study remotely without this having a detrimental impact on their progress, they should apply for leave to work away.

 If you hold a Tier 4/Student visa, the University can continue visa sponsorship during a period of approved working away.
 This is because you will continue to be engaged with your studies during your time away.
 From a visa perspective, it is considered you will be studying at an authorised temporary location.